-DocTalk is a full day industry event presented in partnership with the Museum of Contemporary Art (MCA), featuring a curated program of master classes and panels from a range of leading international and Australian industry figures.
+DocTalk is a full day industry event presented in partnership with the Museum of Contemporary Art (MCA) and supported by Create NSW, featuring a curated program of master classes and panels from a range of leading international and Australian industry figures.
 Filmmakers, producers, commissioning editors, funders and other key stakeholders provide unique perspectives and insider knowledge on what’s happening right now across the industry.

 10:15am - 11:15am